- Covering the costs of cancer treatment

-For details on whether you qualify for Medicaid, visit www.healthcare.gov or CuidadoDeSalud.gov, or find your state marketplace by calling 1-800-318-2596.
+For details on whether you qualify for Medicaid, or your child qualifies for the Children’s Health Insurance Program (CHIP), visit www.healthcare.gov or CuidadoDeSalud.gov, or find your state marketplace by calling 1-800-318-2596.
+(For more on CHIP, see “State-sponsored children’s health insurance programs, below.)
 States can decide at any time to extend Medicaid coverage as allowed under the health law.
 If you live in a state that has broadened its Medicaid coverage, it’s a good idea to re-apply for 2015, even if you’ve been turned down before.

 State-sponsored children’s health insurance programs